AI-Planning/strips-js-client/README.md

   <h3 align="center">Strips-JS-Client</h3>

   <p align="center">
-    A simple tool to allow the use of the STRIPS library client-side!
+    A simple tool to allow for the use of the STRIPS library client-side!
     <br />
     <a href="https://github.com/AI-Planning/strips-js-client/issues">Report Bug</a>
     ·